Advanced Placement Summer Institute

 What participants should bring:

-- Classroom text currently used
+- Classroom text currently used and a world atlas

 - Sample of materials from each unit of AP Human Geography (if you have been teaching the course)